What to Consider as a College Transfer

 Although transfer students are provided with the opportunity to live on or off campus, living on campus can be extremely beneficial.
 APU has a few housing areas that are set aside specifically for transfers which provide opportunities to connect with students with similar experiences.
 I met a lot of new people because I lived on campus.
 My resident assistant was intentional about connecting the students who lived in my section by inviting us to a variety of events with her.
 Because I lived on campus, I always knew what exciting things were happening.

-APU encourages college transfer students to attend orientation and transfer days where they can meet other new students.
+APU encourages college transfer students to attend Welcome Weekend and transfer events, where they can meet other new students.
 Although you probably went to orientation as a freshman, it is just as important as a transfer student.
 Attending orientation helped me to feel more comfortable on campus.
 We were given tours formulated specifically to our major and our class schedule.
 There were break out sessions addressing various important topics related to transferring and attending APU.

 I was able to meet professors, new students, and also students who had been at APU from the beginning of their college career.
 During orientation, transfer students are assigned to small groups that are mentored by an older student who transferred previously.
 These groups attend events together and meet throughout the semester to catch up and share experiences.
 Transfer students are also invited to join Team Transfer, a club that seeks to form a greater community among these students.